spockiash/ObsidianVaults/GoLang/Type System/Pre-declared (built-in) types.md

 Go has many so called predeclared types.
 They are similar to types found in other languages like booleans and integers.
 By default Go assigns declared variables so called `zero value` that is declared but not assigned any value.
 ## Literals
 Go has support for literals like any other language.
+Literals are considered untyped.
 ### Integer literal
 By default integer literals are sequence of numbers with base 10 by default.
 Similar to C we can use prefixes to indicate other bases like `0b` for binary, `0o` for octal and `0x` for hexadecimal.
 Go supports either upper and lower case prefix.
 Leading zero in integer integral can also indicate octal value.